Blood pressure drugs: the 8 major classes of medications

 The guide contains scientific references.
 You can find these in the notes throughout the text, and click the links to read the peer-reviewed scientific papers.
 When appropriate we include a grading of the strength of the evidence, with a link to our policy on this.
 Our evidence-based guides are updated at least once per year to reflect and reference the latest science on the topic.

 All our evidence-based health guides are written or reviewed by medical doctors who are experts on the topic.
 To stay unbiased we show no ads, sell no physical products, and take no money from the industry.
 We're fully funded by the people, via an optional membership.
 Most information at Diet Doctor is free forever.

 Should you find any inaccuracy in this guide, please email email@example.com.

 Hypertension 2008: Resistant hypertension: diagnosis, evaluation, and treatment: a scientific statement from the American Heart Association Professional Education Committee of the Council for High Blood Pressure Research [expert review; ungraded] ↩

 Journal of the American Medical Association 2002: Major outcomes in high-risk hypertensive patients randomized to angiotensin-converting enzyme inhibitor or calcium channel blocker vs diuretic: the Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) [randomized trial; moderate evidence]

 The following information is highlighted in a number of different societal guidelines for blood pressure management and supported by the science included in those recommendations.

-Lancet Respiratory Medicine 2021: Continuation versus discontinuation of renin-angiotensin system inhibitors in patients admitted to hospital with COVID-19: a prospective, randomised, open-label trial [observational study, weak evidence] ↩
+Lancet Respiratory Medicine 2021: Continuation versus discontinuation of renin-angiotensin system inhibitors in patients admitted to hospital with COVID-19: a prospective, randomised, open-label trial [moderate evidence] ↩